bgoonz/docs-collection/github/desktop/contributing-and-collaborating-using-github-desktop/making-changes-in-a-branch/pushing-changes-to-github.md

 ---
 title: Pushing changes to GitHub
 shortTitle: Pushing changes
-intro: 'As you commit changes to your project locally, you can push those changes to {% data variables.product.prodname_dotcom %} so that others may access them from the remote repository.'
+intro: "As you commit changes to your project locally, you can push those changes to {% data variables.product.prodname_dotcom %} so that others may access them from the remote repository."
 permissions: People with write permissions can push changes to a repository.
 redirect_from:
   - /desktop/contributing-to-projects/pushing-changes-to-github
   - /desktop/contributing-and-collaborating-using-github-desktop/pushing-changes-to-github
 versions:
-  fpt: '*'
+  fpt: "*"
 ---

 ## About pushing changes to {% data variables.product.prodname_dotcom %}

 When you push changes, you send the committed changes in your local repository to the remote repository on {% data variables.product.prodname_dotcom %}.
 If you change your project locally and want other people to have access to the changes, you must push the changes to {% data variables.product.prodname_dotcom %}.